denten-books/plain-text/main.md

 Turing machines as devices differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln2-turing]

-![Universal Turing machine as a device.
-Reconstructed by Mike Davey, circa 2012.
-Displayed in the Collection of Historical Scientific Instruments, Harvard University.
-Go Ask A.L.I.C.E.
-Exhibition, 9/11-12/20/212.
-Photograph by Rocky Acosta under CC Attribution 3.0 license.](images/half-turing.jpg)

 ![Universal Turing machine as an idea.
 "Nick Gardner's Wireworld multiplier, via a Turing machine."](images/turing-idea.png)